 Otherwise, in most cases, you’ll need to wait at least 24 hours after surgery so you don’t dislodge clots or cause extractions sites to become irritated.
 Once a full 24 hours has passed, you may be able to attempt to put in your retainer as soon as you feel ready.
 If it hurts, take it out and try again in a day or two.
 If it’s comfortable, you can wear it as you normally do.

 Just be extra diligent about keeping your retainer clean, because you don’t need any extra bacteria to deal with during your healing period.

 You do not need to wait until your wisdom teeth are removed to get braces or Invisalign.
 Wisdom teeth don’t exert enough force to move other teeth and will not cause an orthodontic relapse.

 However, natural changes can occur in your teeth and bite as you get older.
 So, it’s important to wear your retainer to keep your smile looking like it did when you finished orthodontic treatment.

 Schedule a Visit With a Langley or Surrey, BC Orthodontist

 Whether you haven’t started treatment yet or you just need a new retainer, the team at Aura Orthodontics can help.
 We offer clear braces, metal braces, Invisalign and Invisalign Teen in Surrey and Langley, BC.
 We also create custom retainers to help you keep your teeth in position at every stage of life.

-Schedule consultation with us today to get started!
+Schedule a consultation with us today to get started!